iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

-replacing the expression with this larger quantity we obtain a larger rhs:
+replacing the expression with this larger quantity, the HRS has upper bound:

 $$
 \begin{aligned}